TvdW/tdf-waitlist/frontend/src/Pages/Guide/guides/rules/guide.md

 ## SRP

 1. SRP is given on approved fits on FC or Logi errors, pilot mistakes are not SRP'able.
+2. FC decided if death is SRP'able especially on bastion, honest mistakes happen.
-2. If a pilot loses a ship, they have to private message the active FC, send them your killmail and SRP transaction.
+3. If a pilot loses a ship, they have to private message the active FC, send them your killmail and SRP transaction.
-3. You must pay SRP to get SRP, valid until downtime.
+4. You must pay SRP to get SRP, valid until downtime.
+5. SRP is payed before you die

 ## Skills